Ice hockey at the Olympic Games: 1998–2014

 In 1995, an agreement to allow NHL players to participate in Olympics was reached between the IOC, IIHF, NHL, and National Hockey League Players' Association (NHLPA).
 The format of the 1998 tournament was adjusted to accommodate the NHL's schedule.
 Canada, considered a pre-tournament favourite, was upset in the semi-final round by the Czech Republic and then lost the bronze medal game to Finland.
 Led by goaltender Dominik Hašek, the Czech team defeated Russia, winning its first gold medal in the sport.
 Following the tournament, NHL commissioner Gary Bettman commented that it "was what we had predicted and hoped for from a pure hockey perspective, [it was] a wonderful tournament".

 The next tournament format was hosted in Salt Lake City, United States.
 Finnish centre Raimo Helminen became the first ice hockey player to compete in six tournaments.
 In the quarter-finals, Belarus defeated Sweden in one of the biggest upsets since the Miracle on Ice.
 The team lost to Canada 7–1 in the semi-final and Russia 7–2 in the bronze medal game, respectively.
 The Canadian team rebounded from a disappointing first round and defeated the American team (who eliminated Russia 3–2 in the semi-final) in the gold medal game, winning their first gold medal in 50 years and seventh in men's hockey overall.

 The tournament format was adjusted for 2006.
-In the semi-finals, Sweden defeated the Czech Republic 7–3, and Finland ousted Russia 4–0.
-Sweden won the gold medal over Finland 3–2 and the Czech Republic won the bronze medal over Russia 3–0.
+In the semi-finals, Sweden defeated the Czech Republic 7–3, and Finland beat Russia 4–0.
+Sweden won the gold medal defeating Finland 3–2 and the Czech Republic won the bronze medal.
 Three months later, Sweden won the 2006 World Championships and became the first team to win the Olympic and World Championship gold in the same year.
 Allegations have surfaced of Sweden throwing a game against Slovakia so the Swedes would face Switzerland in the quarterfinals instead of Canada or the Czech Republic.
 Shortly before the game, Sweden coach Bengt-Åke Gustafsson was reported to have publicly contemplated tanking in order to avoid those teams, saying about Canada and the Czechs, "One is cholera, the other the plague."